 4 Promising Curation Tools That Help Make Sense of the Web Steven Rosenbaum is a curator, author, filmmaker and entrepreneur.
 He is the CEO of Magnify.net, a real-time video curation engine for publishers, brands, and websites.
 His book Curation Nation is slated to be published this spring by McGrawHill Business.
 As the volume of content swirling around the web continues to grow, we're finding ourselves drowning in a deluge of data.
+Where is the relevant material?
+Where are the best columns and content offerings?
 The solution on the horizon is curation.
 In the past 90 days alone, there has been an explosion of new software offerings that are the early leaders in the curation tools category.
 1. Storify co-founder Burt Herman worked as a reporter for the Associated Press during a 12-year career, six of those in news management as a bureau chief and supervising correspondent.
 At the AP, editors sending messages to reporters asking them to do a story would regularly write, “Can u pls storify?”
-Storify uses existing elements from the web and gives curators the power to drag and drop elements into storylines.
+Storify is currently invite only.
 2. 3.
 4. Conclusion